Barrington Research Maintains IMAX (IMAX) Outperform Recommendation

 What is the Fund Sentiment?

-There are 422 funds or institutions reporting positions in IMAX.
-This is an increase of 1 owner(s) or 0.24% in the last quarter.
-Average portfolio weight of all funds dedicated to IMAX is 0.18%, an increase of 6.25%.
-Total shares owned by institutions decreased in the last three months by 0.53% to 62,458K shares.
-The put/call ratio of IMAX is 0.52, indicating a bullish outlook.
+There are 423 funds or institutions reporting positions in IMAX.
+This is unchanged over the last quarter.
+Average portfolio weight of all funds dedicated to IMAX is 0.18%, an increase of 6.86%.
+Total shares owned by institutions decreased in the last three months by 0.53% to 62,460K shares.
+The put/call ratio of IMAX is 0.53, indicating a bullish outlook.

 What are Other Shareholders Doing?